-What is annoying me, is the 180€ of Windows 10 Professional (32-bit) license that I would loose in the case of retirement.
+What is annoying me, is the 180€ of Windows 10 Professional (32-bit) license that I would lose in the case of retirement.

 After a couple of days of preparations, I decided to clone the system partition into a Virtualbox VM.

-By using by Windows 10 PC, and free programs:
+By using Windows 10 PC, and free programs:

 - clone the system hard disk to a virtual one

 - create the virtual machine to use it

 - assist the OS to accept and adapt to the changes

 Before doing anything, you have to take care of the following prerequisites: